Christian History Timeline

-he Acts of the Apostles is the only book of the Bible left unfinished.
-It is always up to us to write the latest chapter.
-It was the same when William Tyndale was arrested in May, 1535.
-The Bible translation he had begun included only the New Testament, Pentateuch and a few historical books of the Old Testament.
+The Bible translation that William Tyndale had begun when he was arrested in May, 1535 only included the New Testament, the Pentateuch and a few historical books of the Old Testament.
 England was still without a complete Bible in the English language.
 Who would finish the work?

-That is where Miles Coverdale stepped in.
-Using Tyndale's work as his starting point, he filled in the gaps with his own translations based on the Vulgate (the Latin Bible of the Middle Ages) and Luther's German Bible.
+Using Tyndale's work as his starting point, Miles Coverdale stepped in and filled in the gaps with his own translations based on the Vulgate (the Latin Bible of the Middle Ages) and Luther's German Bible.
 He worked quickly to piece together a complete English Bible.
 It is thought to have been published on this day, October 4, 1535, probably in Zurich, Switzerland.

 For several years after that heroic effort, Coverdale was busy with other versions of the English language Bible.
 He made a fresh translation of the New Testament three years later (1538) based on the Vulgate.
 In 1539, he helped put out the Great Bible, so called because of its size.
 This was the Bible King Henry VIII of England ordered placed in every parish church.